 59 Antigua & Barbuda

 No country in Europe has a law against homosexuality.
-The last one, Northern Cyprus, repealed its law in January 2014.
+The last European location with such a law was Northern Cyprus (recognized as a country only by Turkey), which repealed its law in January 2014.

-Also in Europe and worth mentioning but not on that list of countries with laws against homosexuality are:
+Also in Europe and worth mentioning but not on the list of countries with laws against homosexuality are: